devvvshayan/Agno_Agents/README.md

 # SEO Blog Writer System

-A multi-agent system that generates high-quality, SEO-optimized blog posts from YouTube video transcripts.
+A multi-agent system that generates high-quality, SEO-optimized blog posts from YouTube video transcripts using Agno and Gemini.

 ## Features